AppSalmon/AppSalmon/README.md

 - [ ] Won a scholarship for the 2nd semester of the 2nd year
 - [ ] Learn 1500 English words (Present: > 41 English words)
-- [ ] Completed 5 AI projects, got an award on AI (Present: 0 projects, 0 prizes)
+- [ ] Completed 3 big projects, 5 projects and won awards, priority in AI field (Currently: 0 big projects, 0 projects, 0 awards)
 - [ ] Hit the gym and gain 7 kg of muscle (Start 52kg, result 59kg, Present: 52kg)
 - [ ] Go to practice